Gaussian beams and caustic avoidance in gravitational optics: Acknowledgments

-Many thanks to Volker Perlick, Abraham Harte, Marius Oancea and Miko{\l{}}aj Korzy{\'n}ski for the useful discussions in the making of this paper.
+Many thanks to Volker Perlick, Pierre Fleury, Abraham Harte, Marius Oancea and Miko{\l{}}aj Korzy{\'n}ski for the useful discussions in the making of this paper.
 The author also thanks to Nicolas A. Lopez for a technical clarification on the various notations of metaplectic operators.

-This research is part of the project No. 2021/43/P/ST2/01802 co-funded by the National Science Centre and the European Union Framework Programme for Research and Innovation Horizon 2020 under the Marie Skłodowska-Curie grant agreement No. 945339.
-For the purpose of Open Access, the author has applied a CC-BY public copyright licence to any Author Accepted Manuscript (AAM) version arising from this submission.
+This research is part of the project No. 2021/43/P/ST2/01802 co-funded by the National Science Center and the European Union Framework Program for Research and Innovation Horizon 2020 under the Marie Skłodowska-Curie grant agreement No. 945339.
+For the purpose of Open Access, the author has applied a CC-BY public copyright license to any Author Accepted Manuscript (AAM) version arising from this submission.